 The support and protection of monuments and cultural heritage in the Czech Republic (CR) has been a primary aim of all cultural policies.
-This is also true in the new State Cultural Policy for 2015-2020.
-The main priorities of cultural policy in this area is the modernisation of infrastructure, the conservation of cultural heritage as an environment that supports creativity, and the use of cultural heritage towards the development of the economy and improving competitiveness.
+In the State Cultural Policy for 2015-2020 the main priorities in this area are the modernisation of infrastructure, the conservation of cultural heritage as an environment that supports creativity, and the use of cultural heritage towards the development of the economy and improving competitiveness.
 In this respect, it also concentrates on the digitisation of cultural materials and support for creative ways of presenting cultural heritage.

-In the field of movable cultural heritage the Ministry is responsible for 18 museums, galleries and monuments plus the National Film Archive.
+In the field of movable cultural heritage, the MC is responsible for 18 museums, galleries, and monuments and for the National Film Archive (see also 3.2.).
 Museums and galleries are dealt with in the Concept for the Development of Museums in the Czech Republic for 2015-2020, which is the third strategic document in this field.
-A new Concept was drawn up in 2015 and acknowledged by the government in Resolution No. 655.
 The first and most fundamental strategic objective is to maintain the capacity of public museums and galleries to professionally manage and expand collections and to cultivate a better understanding of them through academic research.
 The second objective is to create a better legal and economic environment for this field and the third is to expand the services of museums and galleries by employing the technological innovations of the 21st century.

-The Ministry operates a unique database on museum-like collections that has slowly become a “virtual exhibition of Czech museology” (http://ces.mkcr.cz).
-An oral description of more than two and a half thousand objects is complemented by visuals, including photographs of objects, images of depositaries, laboratories etc. Registration in this database is a precondition for applying for some grants from the “Integrated System of Movable Cultural Heritage Protection”.
+The MC operates a unique database on museum-like collections that has slowly become a ‘Virtual Exhibition of Czech Museology’.
+An oral description of more than two and a half thousand objects is accompanied by visual materials, including photographs of objects, images from depositaries, laboratories, etc. Registration in this database is a precondition for applying for some grants from the ‘Integrated System of Movable Cultural Heritage Protection’.

-In the field of care of intangible cultural heritage – folk music, theatre, dance, rituals, and traditional craft procedures – the UNESCO Convention on the Preservation of Intangible Cultural Heritage was ratified in the CR in 2009.
+In the field of the protection of intangible cultural heritage – folk music, theatre, dance, rituals, and traditional craft procedures – the UNESCO Convention on the Preservation of Intangible Cultural Heritage was ratified in the CR in 2009.
 In May 2009, this Convention became part of the system of law in the CR, which is the first time that intangible cultural heritage has been supported by law.
-For the purpose of implementing this Convention a network of information, training, and methodological bodies was set up for the documentation of traditional folk culture and its conservation.
+For the purpose of implementing this Convention, a network of information, training, and methodological bodies was set up for the documentation and conservation of traditional folk culture.
 At the national level the MC assigned this task to the National Institute of Folk Culture and at the regional level to museums designated by regional authorities.
-These regional bodies cooperate on fulfilling their tasks with other museums in the region and with national museums with ethnographic units (National Museum, Moravian Provincial Museum, Silesian Provincial Museum, Wallachian Open-Air Museum in Rožnov pod Radhoštěm, National Agricultural Museum), and they develop their own networks of volunteers and use the services of local chroniclers and the resource network of the Czech Ethnographic Society.
+These regional bodies cooperate on fulfilling their tasks with other museums in the region and with national museums with ethnographic units (National Museum, Moravian Museum, Silesian Museum, Wallachian Open-Air National Museum in Nature, National Agricultural Museum), and they develop their own networks of volunteers and use the services of local chroniclers and the resource network of the Czech Ethnographic Society.

 In conformity with the Convention, the National Council of Traditional Folk Culture, an advisory body of the Ministry of Culture, discusses nominations for the List of Intangible Properties of Traditional Folk Culture.